Tiger Woods Never Looked at How Much Prize Money He Made After Tournaments

 Woods never looked at the prize money sheet after tournaments

-“One of the things I admire most about Tiger — I admired a lot of things about him — but one thing I absolutely admired about Tiger is that at the completion of a tournament, you’d go into the scorer’s hut and you sign your scorecard and you hand it in,” Williams said.
-“And they always have a sheet with the prize money allocation for everybody so you can look up on the screen to see how you finished and look down and see how much you won.
+“One of the things I admire most about Tiger — I admired a lot of things about him — but one thing I absolutely admired about Tiger is that at the completion of a tournament, you’d go into the scorer’s hut, and you sign your scorecard, and you hand it in.
+And they always have a sheet with the prize money allocation for everybody so you can look up on the screen to see how you finished and look down and see how much you won.
 Tiger never, ever once took a look at that. … He played to win trophies and create records, not for prize money.

 Woods has 800 million reasons not to look